Sport can transform lives and our communities.

 In order to complement the support provided by other organizations in the ‘Sport for Development’ sector, this Fund focuses on addressing locally identified ‘service gaps’ to facilitate social change and make sport a positive and developmentally appropriate experience for more people.

-The Fund currently supports the Lawrence Heights Sports, Wellness and Achievement Network (SWAN).
+The 2020 Fund allocation was granted to Team Unbreakable for their support of the Lawrence Heights Sports, Wellness and Achievement Network (SWAN).

 This fund was initiated by Jeff Carmichael after an insightful 30 year career in municipal recreation and sport development with the City of Toronto.
 Jeff is a past Executive Director of the Toronto Sports Council and has served on several Boards.
 He continues to work on innovative projects where collaboration is forefront.
 His work in under-serviced communities focuses on providing support to local champions that use sport as a tool to build healthier neighbourhoods and to bring about positive social change.
 To learn more about how your organization can receive support from the fund and to discuss how your donation makes a difference, please email email@example.com or call 416-224-2216